amitmerchant1990/thoughts_diary/thoughts.md

 - I'm not what happened to me.
 I'm what I chose to become. ~ Carl Jung
 - When my heart drank water from your fountain, it drowned in you and the torrent snatched me away. ~ Rumi
 - The things that breaks you, makes you stronger.
+- Some people feel the rain, others just get wet.